jmoenig/Snap/MIGRATING.md

 * **drawNew**
     - rename method definitions to `render`, notice that the first argument needs to be the 2D context, therefore remove the part in the code that makes a new canvas and queries its context.
-    - factor out the parts of the code that determine and set the extent and move them into a - possibly new - method named `fixLayout()`
+    - factor out the parts of the code that determine and set the extent and add or arrange submorphs and move them into a - possibly new - method named `fixLayout()`
     - rename function calls to `drawNew()` to `fixLayout()` and/or `rerender()`, check whether the call is at all needed as it might be redundant in the new system
 * **wantsRedraw** => replace with `rerender()`
 * **noticesTransparentClick** => replace with `!isFreeForm`, use with caution, as free forms should also cache their image for performance reason, which in turn strains memory usage